 The innovation I will be talking about is the Seismograph, a seismograph is a device used to detect earthquakes.
-The development of Seismographs by Imperial China had a significant impact in that it enabled the detection of distant earthquakes/provided crucial information for disaster relief, and helped develop more advanced technology.
-The way that the first seismograph worked was by showing the position of the earthquake by a ball falling from the dragon into the mouth of a toad.
+The development of Seismographs by Imperial China had a significant impact in that it enabled the detection of distant earthquakes, provided crucial information for disaster relief, and helped develop more advanced technology.
+The first seismograph worked by showing the position of the earthquake by a ball falling from the dragon into the mouth of a toad.
 The mechanism is that when an earthquake occurred somewhere, including at a distance, the interior pendulum or central column within the jar would swing, triggering an internal mechanism of levers and rods.
 The lever corresponding to the direction of the quake would release the ball from the dragon’s mouth, The ball would drop into the mouth of the toad below, making a noise and visually signalling the direction from which the shaking originated.

 Seismographs helped detection and the amendment response of emergency protocols.
 Almost all of the earthquakes that affected had to be told by people detecting the earthquake happening, this delayed disaster control and made it difficult to prepare.
 The seismograph allows not only to notify people of an upcoming earthquake but also the direction it’s coming from.
 Natural disasters, earthquakes, floods, droughts often symbolized political significance more than religion.
 They were still seen as signs of the Mandate of Heaven and linked to the legitimacy of the emperor’s rule.
 By providing the central government with information about remote seismic events, seismoscope could contribute to disaster-relief decisions like sending officials, preparing shelter, conducting a search for missing people, and providing medical help